cables-gl/cables_docs/md/4_export_embed/patch_backups/patch_backups.md

 To restore a backup that you downloaded, you can simply [import the backup](../import/import) to create a new patch.
 For any automatic or manual backups created on cables.gl you can select "Restore to new patch" from the list of backups.
-Doing this will create a new patch with the same rules applied as described for imports above.
+Doing this will create a new patch with the same rules applied when [importing](../import/import).

 You can manage the backups of all your patches via ["My Data"](/mydata#backups) from the cables.gl menu.
 This page will give you an overview of your currently used storage space, your current limits and let you delete/clean up backups that are not needed anymore...